We Go The Extra Distance For Our Clients

 In serious bicycle accidents, however, injured bike riders may want to consider taking legal action to recover compensation for medical expenses, lost wages, and more.
 A bicycle accident attorney can help accident victims understand their legal options, help them file a claim, and even negotiate with insurance companies on their behalf.
 Bike accident lawyers can also help victims file a lawsuit, and will investigate the accident, review documents, and gather witnesses to help ensure they receive fair compensation for their damages.

-bicycle accident attorneys
+Sandy Springs bicycle accident attorney

 Like other auto accident cases, victims in bicycle accident cases are able to recover compensation for both economic damages and non-economic damages.
 Injured bicyclists can recover compensation for things like: